This article was originally published on Medium and reposted with permission.

 It was a small wedding, for 14 people in total, but it felt like a huge occasion nonetheless.
 I don’t know how many tears were shed, but in that moment, I felt like a weight had lifted from my shoulders.
 None of my everyday selfish worries were as important as this moment.

 That night, we toasted to a successful wedding and to the end of the need for secrecy and manipulation.
 We danced away to Chinese pop songs and ended the day feeling completely spent.
+We enjoyed the rest of the night with the band we hired as wedding entertainment Sydney.
 To top things off, the next day, filled with emotion and not enough sleep, I ran my first marathon in 3 hours and 5 minutes in the Hangzhou International Marathon and qualified for the Boston Marathon!

 It’s easy to get caught up in the buzz of life and go through the motions of living, but this is one day I’ll cherish and remember forever.
 Even now, we don’t have the perfect family — no one does — but at least this is one moment that we can truly call perfect.